justinmfischer/7blur/README.md

 ````

 ## Interface Builder
-7blur can be customized for many use cases entirely visual using Interface Builder.
+7blur can be customized for many use cases entirely visually using Interface Builder.
 This promotes the MVC design pattern and increases productivity.

 ![7blur](http://www.funtouchapps.com/github/7blur/images/7blur-interfacebuilder.gif)